nvmcr/DataScience_HandBook/Machine_Learning/README.md

 3. Stratified CV

 What if our random split contains same label of the data.
 This means our split is not a proper estimate of the training data.
 This testing our model on this data doesn't give a true estimate.
 So many prefer stratified cv where each fold has roughly the same proportion of target classes as the original dataset.
 For example: If we have a binary classification problem with 80% positive examples and 20% negative examples, stratified CV ensures that each fold of the CV also contains roughly 80% positive and 20% negative examples.
+### Hyper Parameter Tuning
+We have several methods to test different hyper-parameters.
+These methods are used along with cross validation to get true estimate of a hyper-parameter.

+1. Grid Search CV

+It involves defining a grid of possible hyperparameter values and then systematically evaluating the performance of the model for each combination of hyperparameters in the grid.
+For example, we define following `C_values = [0.1, 1, 10], kernel_values = ['linear', 'rbf', 'poly']` for SVM.
+Gridsearch will try all combinations (9 for example).
+As we can see, this method is slow and computationally expensive.

+2. Random Search CV

+We give a range of values for each hyper parameter.
+We randomly select values from the search space for each hyperparameter and use them to train and evaluate the model.
+We can set the number of iterations or trials to perform, and in each iteration, we randomly select a value for each hyperparameter of interest from its search space.
+This is fast but not accurate as it is random.

+3. Bayesian Optimization
+In contrast to random or grid search, here we keep track of past evaluation results which the optimization use to form a probabilistic model mapping hyperparameters to a probability of a score on the objective function: P(score|hyperparameters).
+It starts with a few random combinations but it chooses next set of parameters by analyzing the results from previous chosen parameters.
+## Evaluation Metrics
+### Root Mean Square Error
+It is a commonly used evaluation metric in regression tasks.
+It measures the square root of the average squared difference between the predicted values and the true values.

+$$ RMSE = \sqrt(1/n * \sum((y_pred - y_true)^2)) $$

+RMSE is preffered over Mean Absoulte Error (MAE) because RMSE penalizes large errors due to squaring but MAE treats all error same.
+### Confusion Matrix
+Used for classification tasks.
+In a confusion matrix, `True Positives` are the *positive* samples that are predicted as **positive**, `False Positives`(also called **Type 1 errors**) are the *negative* samples that are predicted as **postive**.
+Similarly `True Negatives` are the *negative* samples that are predicted as **negative**, `False Negatives` (Type 2 errors) are the *positive* samples that are predicted as **negative**.
+### Accuracy
+It is calculated as the number of true positives and true negatives divided by the total number of instances in the dataset.
+In most of the cases, the distribution of classes is imbalanced, meaning that some classes have far fewer instances than others.
+In such cases, a classifier that always predicts the majority class will have a high accuracy, even though it is not very useful.
+So just accuracy is not good enough estimate.
+### Precision, Recall and F1 Score
+Precision says From total predicted positives, how many are actual postives. $Precision = \frac{True Positives}{True Positives + False Positives}$.
+Precision means percentage of the results that are relavant.

+Recall says From total positives how many are actual positives. $Recall = \frac{True Positives}{True Positives + False Negatives}$.
+Recall means the percentage of total relevant results that are correctly classified.

+Lets consider we are doing a medical test.
+Diagnoizing a disease is high priority.
+We have to take care of positive tests marked as negative (False Negative).
+We can for an extent misdiagnoize a negative test as positive (False Positive).
+Here Recall is preferred over Precision.

+Say we are doing email spam detection.
+We can not mark a normal mail as spam (False Positive) but we can for an extent mark a spam mail as normal(False Negative).
+Here Precision is preferred over recall.

+If we don't know what to prefer over precision and recall, F1 score is used as it is a **harmonic mean of both**. $F1 Score = \frac{2* Precision * Recall}{Precision + Recall}$.
+### Mean Average Precision (MAP)
+MAP stands for Mean Average Precision, which is a common evaluation metric used in information retrieval and object detection tasks.
+MAP measures the average precision at different recall levels.

+For example, suppose the search engine retrieves 20 documents for the "machine learning" query.
+We evaluate the precision and recall of the search engine at different recall levels by examining the top 5, 10, and 20 retrieved documents.

+Suppose we find that the search engine correctly retrieved 2 out of the 5 relevant documents, 5 out of the 10 relevant documents, and 8 out of the 20 relevant documents.
+We calculate the precision at each recall level and then take the average to obtain the MAP for the "machine learning" query.

+For example, the precision at recall level 5 is 0.4, the precision at recall level 10 is 0.5, and the precision at recall level 20 is 0.4.
+We take the average of these values to obtain the MAP for the "machine learning" query, which in this case is 0.433.
+### Area Under Curve (AUC)
+It is used in binaru classifiers.
+True Positive rate(TPR) is the number of positives correctly classified out of all positives (TP/(TP+FN)) and False Positive rate(FPR) is number of negatives classified as positives out of all negatives (FP/(TN+FP)).
+Receiver Operator Characteristic (ROC) curve is plotted with FPR on X-axis and TPR on Y-axis and the curve is determined by threshold.

+Say we have a binary classification problem of yes and no. We set a threshold(0.5) above which we classify something as yes and below the threshold as no. We train a logistic regression and we calculate TPR and FPR for this.
+If TPR=1 and FPR=0, it is a perfect classifier.
+If TPR=1 and FPR=1, then it is a random classifier.
+We plot the point on the graph.
+Now we can change the threshold and plot the calculated values of TPR and FPR again.
+We repeat this process for several thresholds to get ROC curve which shows us the best threshold.

+We can change the model now to say Random Forest and plot the ROC curve.
+We can find the areas of both ROC curves.
+The more the area the better the model.

+AUC-ROC provides a useful summary of the classifier's performances, and can also help us to choose the optimal threshold for our specific problem.

 # References
 The information is pulled from various sources from internet.
 Major sources are: